 Overloading semi-trucks is one of the most dangerous things that a driver can do.
 It causes accidents, leads to lost product and unscheduled maintenance, causes infrastructure collapse, and creates legal issues.

-Truck overloading accidents are one of the most common dangers on the road.
+most common dangers on the road.
 They make these large vehicles difficult to control when their parts don’t work as efficiently as they should.

-Properly loaded semi-trucks take an average of 500 feet to make a complete stop at 65mph.
+500 feet to make a complete stop at 65mph.
 Overloading increases this stopping distance even further.
 It becomes more difficult to avoid hazards or get down an incline.

 Overloaded cargo will shift and throw off a truck’s balance.
 Goods may also fall off the truck, which not only causes accidents but could lead to decreases in profit.